 A key part of this is building relationships with the team.
 One great way to do this virtually is to set up daily 15-minute virtual coffee meetings with the whole team where they will get to know each other better on both a professional and personal level.
 Another idea is to engage everyone in fun competitions, such as funniest baby photos of the team, or ‘guess whose home office’.
 Finding creative and fun ways to keep your team communicating regularly (and where you can discuss topics beyond work!) will really help your new starter settle in well and feel a part of your company.

 Several studieshave found that a structured and effective employee onboarding process is likely to boost employee performance by 11%, increase effort by more than 30% and that around 58% of the employees are likely to still be with the company three years later.
-Therefore, it’s essential to make sure your virtual onboarding process runs smoothly.Posted 11 months ago
+Therefore, it’s essential to make sure your virtual onboarding process runs smoothly.Posted over 2 years ago